 We have finally passed April 12th on the government’s roadmap to easing covid-19 related restrictions and camping season is here!
 Please scroll to the bottom of the blog more information*

-We head for the hills with the experts at coolcamping.com as they give their pick of the UK’s best mountain campsites
+We head for the hills with the experts at coolcamping.com as they share their top picks of the UK’s best mountain campsites.

 The views, the walks, the fresh alpine air; there’s something undeniably special about camping in the mountains.
 Whether it’s pitching at the foot of Ben Nevis or finding a riverside spot in the heart of Snowdonia, there are few places we’d rather be than in amongst Britain’s mighty mountains.
 To get us inspired, we’ve asked the experts at coolcamping.com for their recommendations of the perfect places to pitch in 2018.
 So, when it comes to pitching your tent or parking up your campervan next year, you’ll know exactly where to go…